 Creative Arts in Education and Therapy (CAET) – Eastern and Western Perspectives is an international open-access peer reviewed journal.
 Manuscripts are subject to a ‘single blind peer review’ process before being accepted and published.
 Contributions are to be in English and will be published with bilingual abstracts in both English and Chinese.
 CAET publishes two issues per year in both print and online versions.

-Currently, publishing with CAET is free of charge without any APC (Article Processing Charge).
+Authors publishing with CAET do not pay an APC (Article Processing Charge).

 Benefits of publishing with CAET

 - Gold open access and free without APC

 - An innovative and robust publishing format including text, audio and video

 - Immediate – free – access to online content

 - Support from a wide range of reviewers and an international editorial board

 - English and Chinese abstracts of published articles